 During the development of this PAF, input and feedback was sought from a number of key stakeholders.
-These comprised the Department of Agriculture Food and the Marine (DAFM), including the Agriculture, Forestry, Sea Fisheries and Aquaculture Divisions within that Department and other bodies under its aegis, namely Coillte, Teagasc, the Marine Institute; the Department of the Environment, Climate and Communications (DECC), and other bodies under its aegis, namely the Environmental Protection Agency (EPA) and Inland Fisheries Ireland; the Office of Public Works (OPW); other sections in DHLGH, and Local Authorities (via the County and City Management Association (CCMA)) and the Heritage Council, which are under its aegis.
-Farming representative bodies and environmental NGOs, via the Irish Environmental Network (IEN), were also invited to give feedback on a draft of this document.
+These comprised the Department of Agriculture Food and the Marine (DAFM), including the Agriculture, Forestry, Sea Fisheries and Aquaculture Divisions within that Department and other bodies under its aegis, namely Coillte, Teagasc, the Marine Institute; the Department of Communications, Climate Action and the Environment (DCCAE), and other bodies under its aegis, namely the Environmental Protection Agency (EPA) and Inland Fisheries Ireland; the Department of Housing, Planning and Local Government (DHPLG), and Local Authorities (via the County and City Management Association (CCMA)), which are under its aegis; the Heritage Council, which is under the aegis of the Department of Culture, Heritage and the Gaeltacht (DCHG).
+Farming representative bodies and environmental NGOs, via the Irish Environmental Network (IEN), were also invited to give feedback on a previous draft of this document.

-The Department of Agriculture, Food and the Marine (DAFM), is the Managing Authority for Ireland's Rural Development Programme (RDP).
+The Department of Agriculture, Food and the Marine (DAFM), is the Managing Authority for Ireland's Rural Development Programme (RDP) 2014-2020.
 The Programme is co-funded by the EU's European Agricultural Fund for Rural Development (EAFRD) and the national exchequer.
-DAFM is also the Managing Authority for the European Maritime and Fisheries Fund (EMFF) (European Maritime Fisheries and Aquaculture Fund (EMFAF) post-2020) in Ireland.
+DAFM is also the Managing Authority for the European Maritime and Fisheries Fund 2014-2020 (EMFF) in Ireland.

-Teagasc (Agriculture and Food Development Authority) is the national body providing integrated research, advisory and training services to the agriculture and food industry and rural communities.
+Teagasc (Agriculture and Food Development Authority) is the national body providing integrated research, advisory and training services to the agriculture and food industry and rural communities - using a mix of EAFRD and State funding.